 The ROOTBINDDN parameter specifies the identity, in the form of a Distinguished Name (DN), to use when performing privileged LDAP operations, such as sudoers queries.
-The password corresponding to the identity should be stored in /etc/ldap.secret.
-If not specified, the BINDDN identity is used (if any).
+The password corresponding to the identity should be stored in the or the path specified by the ldap_secret plugin argument in sudo.conf(5), which defaults to /etc/ldap.secret.
+If no ROOTBINDDN is specified, the BINDDN identity is used (if any).